- Fritz's Newsletter

 The most compelling theme - one I surely admired, without truly understanding - is the power of companionship.

-For those who haven’t seen the show - watch it! - but the short version is that three men passionate about cars - Jeremy Clarkson, Richard Hammond, & James May - go on a wide range of automotive adventures, like driving to the North Pole, trying to launch a Reliant Robin into space on a rocket, or turning their cars into boats to cross the English Channel.
+For those who haven’t seen the show - watch it! - but the short version is that three men who are passionate about cars - Jeremy Clarkson, Richard Hammond, & James May - go on a wide range of automotive adventures, from driving to the North Pole, launching a Reliant Robin into space on a rocket, or turning their cars into boats to cross the English Channel.

-The Industrial Revolution - for all its wonders - has made it possible & fairly easy to live most of one’s life… more or less alone.
-There are no barbarians you need to work with your neighbors to protect against - no crops you’ll need to collaborate to harvest if you want to survive the winter.
+The Industrial Revolution - for all its wonders - has made it possible, and fairly easy, to live most of one’s life alone.
+There are no more barbarians you need to band with your neighbors to fend off - no crops you’ll work together to harvest if you want to survive the winter.

-You can go work a job where you don’t have any friends, then come home and play video games alone (or similar) until you pass out for 40+ years.
-The “single player life” is a real option that now exists for adults - but it’s deeply & painfully unfulfilling.
+You can now go work at a job where you don’t have any friends, then come home and play video games (or watch Netflix or …) alone until you pass out for the next 40+ years.

-That’s why seeing a trio of men go live life together & build a life full of adventure together over the course of decades kindles is so compelling - why it kindles such desire.
+That’s why seeing a trio of men go live life together & build a life full of adventure together over the course of decades kindles has been so compelling to so many.

-All good things must come to an end - the three have gone their separate ways in the media business with the final episode of The Grand Tour - “One For The Road” having aired on September 13, 2024 - more than 20 years after their first episode.
+All good things must come to an end.
+The three presenters have gone their separate ways in the media business with the final episode of Top Gear successor series The Grand Tour’s “One For The Road” having aired on September 13, 2024 - more than twenty years after the first episode.

 As anyone who’s taken a road trip knows, it’s not the road you’re driving that you remember - it’s the people you travel it with.
 Thank you for coming along with me.